asappresearch/webagents-step/README.md

 python scripts/generate_test_data.py
 ```
 You will see `*.json` files generated in config_files/ folder.
 Copy these over to a `tasks/webarena` directory in the `webagents-step/` root directory.

+You will also need to setup authentication for all websites as per instructions in the WebArena README (See instructions for *Obtain the auto-login cookies for all websites*).
+This will generate a `.auth` folder.
+Copy this over to `webagents-step/` root directory.

 ### Running Evaluation